The Red Bridge Walkway

 The highlight for me is the halfway point where you are greeted by a 360 degree ‘sea of green’ with views across the mangroves to hills in the distance, with barely any traces of civilization or development in sight.

 The walkway has also been re-named the ‘Red Bridge’ and signs have been placed roadside on the east coast of the island so that it’s now easy to find.
-Likewise, in order to help visitors access the walkway, the track leading to it has been concreted, making it easy to drive.
+Dotted along the walkway are signs, all in Thai, explaining a bit about the habitat, which types of mangroves you can see and also the fauna that lives there.
+In order to help visitors access the walkway, the track leading to it has been concreted, making it easy to drive.
 However the parking area is small.
-A new coffeeshop is also under construction by the large fish pond adjacent to the entrance.
-Dotted along the walkway are signs, all in Thai, explaining a bit about the habitat, which types of mangroves you can see and also the fauna that lives there.

 Entrance is free.